TsimpDim/BenfordGraph/README.md

 # BenfordGraph
-This is a simple python script that graphs a curve based on the Benford law
+This is a simple python script that graphs a curve based on the Benford law.
+Read up on [Benford's Law](https://en.wikipedia.org/wiki/Benford%27s_law).

 # Running the script